Joe Malone: 1917–1924

 Malone missed the first two games of the 1918–19 season owing to commitments to his job with the North American Arms Company.
 While he did play part of the season with the Canadiens, he was limited to only playing Saturday home games in Montreal, as he could not miss time from work.
 In the eight games he did play, he scored seven goals.
-In the league final series against Ottawa, he scored five goals in five games; a lingering arm injury held him out of the Stanley Cup Finals against the Seattle Metropolitans, which was cancelled after five games due to the Spanish flu pandemic.
+In the league final series against Ottawa, he scored five goals in five games; a lingering arm injury held him out of the Stanley Cup Final against the Seattle Metropolitans, which was cancelled after five games due to the Spanish flu pandemic.

 Quebec revived its franchise in 1919 and Malone rejoined the club, once more leading the league in scoring with 39 goals and setting a single-game goal-scoring mark which still stands at seven against Toronto on January 31, 1920.
 He scored six goals in a second game that season on March 10, 1920, against the Senators.
 While Malone had 39 goals in 24 games to lead the league in scoring, the team was very weak on the ice, and finished the season with 4 wins and 20 losses, last in the league.

 The team was relocated to Hamilton for the 1921 season.
 Malone did not initially join the team, instead staying in Quebec to attend to his business interests.
 He joined the team in January 1921, having missed the first four games of the season.
 He finished fourth in league scoring with 28 goals.
 He finished fourth in scoring the following season, as well.
 For 1921–22 he served as a player-coach and manager for the Tigers.

 Malone decided not to return to Hamilton for the 1922–23 season.
 He was traded back to the Canadiens on January 3, 1923, in exchange for Edmond Bouchard.
 He scored only a single goal that season while generally playing as a substitute.
 He played ten games without scoring the next season, playing his last game on January 26 against the Toronto St. Patricks.